Readify/GitViz/README.md

 GitViz
 ======

-> Psst, hey... are you looking for a .NET Core 3 version?
-Check out the `netcore` branch.
-Contributions and PRs on that branch are very welcome!
+> GitViz now runs as a self-containeed .NET Core 3.1 application

 ### Type commands.
 See their effect in real time.
 Perfect rendering for presentations.